ezprogramming/kohonen/README.md

 ## Features

-- ⚡ **Vectorized Implementation**: 30-50x faster than naive triple-loop implementations using NumPy broadcasting
+- ⚡ **Vectorized Implementation**: 30-50x faster than naive triple-loop implementations using NumPy broadcasting with memory-efficient batch processing
 - 📦 **Production-Ready**: Clean, tested package with proper structure and documentation
 - 📈 **MLflow Integration**: Track experiments, metrics, and artifacts with MLflow
 - 🐳 **Containerized**: Ready-to-use Docker and docker-compose configurations